-Piezoelectric gas lighter (or 0-5 kV EHT supply) (Note 2)
+- Piezoelectric gas lighter (or 0–5 kV EHT supply) (see note 5)

-Leads (about 1 m), fitted with crocodile clips, 2
+- Leads, about 1 m, fitted with crocodile clips, x2

-Strong rubber bands, to fit tightly around body of bottle, 2
+- Strong rubber bands, to fit tightly around body of bottle, x2

-Plastic drainpipe, diameter larger than that of drinks bottle, about 30 cm long (Note 4)
+- Plastic drainpipe, diameter larger than that of drink bottle, about 30 cm long (see note 7)

 Access to a hydrogen (EXTREMELY FLAMMABLE) cylinder fitted with a regulator and a length of rubber tubing

-1 Construct the spark assembly as follows.
-Make 2 holes about 5 mm apart in one of the rubber bungs by straightening a paper clip and, holding it with pliers, heating it in a Bunsen flame before pushing it through the bung.
+- Construct the spark assembly as follows.
+Make two holes about 5 mm apart in one of the rubber bungs by straightening a paper clip and, holding it with pliers, heating it in a Bunsen flame before pushing it through the bung.
 Insert a straightened paper clip through each hole so that about 5 mm protrudes from the narrow side of the bung.
-Bend back the other ends of the paper clips and push them into the side of the bung to stop them rotating – Fig. 1
+Bend back the other ends of the paper clips and push them into the side of the bung to stop them rotating – see figure 1 below.

-c Replace the bung with the spark assembly.
+- Replace the bung with the spark assembly.
 Either attach the bottle firmly to the wooden carrier using the rubber bands, or position the bottle in the launch tube.
-Make sure that the spark assembly is clamped firmly – see Fig. 4.
+Make sure that the spark assembly is clamped firmly – see figure 4 below.
 If a retort stand is used, it will need to weighted down or attached to the bench with a G-clamp.

 Point out that the bottle is covered inside with condensation after firing, as a result of the water vapour produced by the combustion of hydrogen – not to be confused with any water that may have been left in the bottle after filling.
 The equation for the reaction is: